Is Affiliate Marketing Worth It In 2023?

 - Involved.
 If you are an active user of a product or service that you are promoting, your experience can become an advertisement on its own.
 This is a very personal and straightforward way of promotion that many users trust, but it also puts your reputation and relationship with your audience at stake.

 If you do everything right, affiliate marketing can be very lucrative.

 What is affiliate marketing like: a real-life case

 Meet Margaret, a founder of a small agency specializing in data consultation.
 Currently, she is scouting her niche for a promising and relevant affiliate program to join.
 This is a viable tactic for Margaret because it provides:

 - a source of income that requires little to no financial investments

 - a reliable way to form useful partnerships from the start

-One of the options Margaret decides to pay more attention to is Coupler.io — a tool that helps thousands of different teams manage their data and automate reporting processes.
+One of the options Margaret decides to pay more attention to is Coupler.io — a data automation and analytics platform that helps thousands of different teams manage their data and automate reporting processes.
 So, Margaret joins the Coupler.io affiliate program.